LearnWithArjun/solana-env-setup/windows_setup.md

 Note: This guide comes courtesy of [Buildspace](https://buildspace.so).
 Do check them out if you get the chance.

 ## 🪟 Setting up Solana on a Windows machine.
-**First off - I want to give a HUGE shoutout to our TA, Raza!
-Without Raza, this guide wouldn't have been doable.
-Once you finish this section make sure to give some love to Raza in Discord (TooManyBags#3359)**

 This resource will take you through the flow of setting up the Solana environment on your local, Windows machine.
 The big gotchya here is **Windows isn't really supported by Anchor at the moment.** This means we need to use a platform that *is* supported.
 Windows allows for you to boot up a Linux environment for scenarios just like this!
 There will be a few extra steps to get this all sorted before we actually get started with setting up all the Solana dependencies.